 As I dipped my spoon into my crumble and placed a piece in my mouth I realised with horror that my crumble was not right.
 In fact, it was pretty terrible.
 And it was too late to rip the bowls out of my friends hands.
 They say the definition of crazy is doing the same thing over and over and expecting a different result – at this point I realised just how crazy I had become.

 After everyone told Sara how amazing her cake was and how nice it was that I had contributed something, Sara waved a hand and said “Oh please, it’s just a chocolate ripple cake.
 It’s the easiest thing in the world to make”.

 And so it is.
-This is now my go to dessert whenever we’re entertaining – partly because it is wonderful, and partly because I am too scared to attempt apple crumble ever again.
+This is now my go to dessert whenever we’re entertaining – partly because it is wonderful, cheap and partly because I am too scared to attempt apple crumble ever again.

 The basic method is to whip up some cream, sandwich it up with some biscuits, and add some form of raspberry along the way.
 You then leave the cake for six hours in the refrigerator to set.
 During this time the cream will soften the biscuits, turning the whole thing into a cake.